GuitarHero2/Project-KOTOBADAN-GUI/README.md

 # GUI Version (Graphical User Interface)

-### This version will be developed under Unity and is meant to me more intensive than its TUI counterpart.
+### This version will be developed under Unity and is meant to me more system demanding than its TUI counterpart.

 # What tools does the program have?